 We used butterflies as a jumping off point for looking at lines of symmetry.
 We began by using this butterfly matching game to reinforce the concept that butterflies wings are symmetrical.

 This was easy to make- I found a bunch of pictures online of butterflies, printed them, and cut them in half.
 I glued one half of the butterfly onto a piece of bristle board (I also included the name of the butterfly), and the other piece I laminated (along with the bristle board once all the butterfly halves were glued on).
 Then I stuck on Velcro circles for easy matching.

 You can see more about this activity in Kindergarten Line of Symmetry Activities.

-We put a stick in the middle of the cork board that we use with our loose parts, and let the students make their own symmetrical images (these two decided to make butterflies with the shape buttons and sticks)
+I put a stick in the middle of a cork board that I use with my loose parts, and let the students make their own symmetrical images (these two decided to make butterflies with the shape buttons and sticks)

-I put a piece of masking tape on the table and a bin of tangrams out.
+I put a piece of masking tape on the table and a bin of pattern blocks.
 I was really impressed with all the designs that they came up with.

 You can see another set-up that I did with this concept in this blog post.

 I laid out two different kinds of gems and some sticks.
 The students were excited to use these materials in a different way, and used them to create some symmetrical images.

 Looking for an easy way to plan out you symmetry unit?
 Take a look at my Easy Print and Prep Symmetry math pack.
 It has a variety of activities that use hands-on materials.